 - 1.1.
 The subject of this report is the site assembly to provide for a new secondary school in Wimbledon Harris Wimbledon.
-The confidential report is provided to Children and Young People Overview and Scrutiny Panel to enable the panel to provide comments as part of the pre-decision scrutiny process, prior to the report being considered by Cabinet on 4 July 2016. - 1.2.
+The report provides an executive summary of the exempt full Cabinet report contained at Appendix One. - 1.2.
 This report provides all elements of the report that can be on non-confidential 'white' paper.